Dartford Crossing: Location

 The crossing spans the River Thames between Dartford, Kent, to the south and Thurrock, Essex, to the north.
 It is about 20 mi east of the centre of London, outside the Greater London boundary.
 The two tunnels are 4690 ft long, while the cable-stayed bridge is 449 ft high with a main span of 450 m.
 A 50 mph speed limit is in place in both directions.
 North of the river, the rail line High Speed 1 (between St Pancras and Ebbsfleet International Stations) passes under the approach roads at a near right angle.

 The design capacity is 135,000 vehicles per day, but in practice the crossing carries around 160,000.
 It has been described by the Highways Agency as "a vital transport link for the national and South East economies", by the former Secretary of State for Transport, Patrick McLoughlin, as "a crucial part of the country's strategic road network", and by the local Thurrock Council as "one of Europe's most heavily used crossings and complex traffic management systems".
-It is signed as a major destination on London's orbital route, the M25, though the crossing and its approach road are an all-purpose road (the A282), allowing some (though not all) non-motorway traffic to use it.
+It is signed as a major destination on London's orbital route, the M25, though the crossing and its approach road are an all-purpose road (the A282); this allows some (though not all) non-motorway traffic—such as mopeds, learner drivers and agricultural vehicles—to use it.
+The speed limit for the crossing is set at 50 mph.
+Though not the name of the crossing infrastructure, the actual road across the Thames is named Canterbury Way.
 Southbound traffic crosses the four-lane bridge, while northbound traffic uses both of the two-lane road tunnels.
 The bridge can be closed due to high winds or maintenance.
 On these occasions, traffic uses the tunnels in both directions.
-The crossing and its approaches, like most UK urban motorways, are equipped with lane control and variable message signs to manage traffic.
+The crossing and its approaches, like most UK urban motorways, are equipped with lane control and variable-message signs to manage traffic.

 Alternative routes

-The next nearest vehicle crossings to the west of Dartford are the Woolwich Ferry and the Blackwall Tunnel, both well within East London.
+The next nearest vehicle crossings to the west of Dartford are the Woolwich Ferry and the Blackwall and Silvertown Tunnels, both well within East London.
 When the bridge is closed in high winds and for maintenance, no convenient diversion exists through London for the higher-limit southbound vehicles.
 Those over 5.03 m are diverted around the far side of the M25.